isaacbill/isaacbill/README.md

 - 👋 Hi, I’m @isaacbill
-- 👀 I’m interested in software development
+- 👀 I’m a software developer
-- 🌱 I’m currently learning java springboot
+- 🌱 I’m a java springboot developer
+- conversant in Java,Python,NodeJS,PHP and Android programming
-- 📫 reach me @isaacbill247@gmail.com
+- 📫 reach me @isaacbill247@gmail.com or 0743207565

 <!---
 isaacbill/isaacbill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.